Dan Leibovitz

 Dan Leibovitz (born July 30, 1973) is an American former basketball coach.
 He was an assistant coach for the Charlotte Bobcats of the NBA for the 2012–13 season, and previously a college head coach at Hartford from 2006 to 2010, and an assistant coach at Temple (1996–2006) and Penn (2010–2012).
 Leibovitz worked as the Associate Commissioner for men's basketball for the Southeastern Conference (2016–2023).
 He is currently the Senior Associate Commissioner for Men's Basketball for the Big East.
+On March 18, 2026 Leibovitz was announced as commissioner of the A10.

 Coaching career

 Temple

 Leibovitz served as an assistant under Hall of Fame coach John Chaney for 10 seasons.
 On March 14, 2006, Leibovitz served as acting head coach for Temple's NIT playoff game, which they lost in overtime to Akron after star player Mardy Collins, a projected NBA first-round pick, was seriously injured.

 In 2005, Leibovitz was also acting coach during the final three regular season contests and the Owls' two Atlantic 10 Tournament games as Chaney served a self-imposed then University sanctioned suspension.
 The Owls went 3–2 to secure an NIT bid.

 Leibovitz's 10-year tenure as assistant coach was tied for the longest tenure in all of Temple's Atlantic 10 conference.
 During his time with the Owls, the team made ten straight postseason appearances.
 He began his coaching career in 1994 at Episcopal Academy in Merion, Pa.